-Search engine optimization and overall online marketing creates exposure for your brand.
+Search engine optimization and overall online marketing create exposure for your brand.
 As online opportunities increase, savvy brands make appropriate decisions and implementations.
 For instance, if this was five to ten years ago, I would be unwaveringly blogging, beseeching EVERY business owner to develop a Web site.
-That sentiment is old news; (I hope your brand has a main site!) today, I am passionately asking business owners to consider orchestrating mobile Web sites.
+That sentiment is old news; (I hope your brand has the main site!) today, I am passionately asking business owners to consider orchestrating mobile Web sites.

-It’s hard to track down real-time facts related to mobile phone usage but Facebook’s official statistics reflect more than 350 million active users leverage smart phone to access the social media platform.
+It's hard to track down real-time facts related to mobile phone usage but Facebook's official statistics reflect more than 350 million active users leverage smartphone to access the social media platform.
 The consumption of mobile devices rose in 2010, up 18% from the prior year.
-I want those small business owners , who believe they can get away with just a main site, hoping the majority of consumers leverage home or work computers, to take a look at this statistic; usage is high at home (93%) and at work (72%).
+I want those small business owners, who believe they can get away with just a main site, hoping the majority of consumers leverage home or work computers, to take a look at this statistic; usage is high at home (93%) and at work (72%).
 Remember my opening sentiment; make appropriate decisions regarding opportunities.
-You can’t deny the benefit of hosting a mobile site.
+You can't deny the benefit of hosting a mobile site.